miladnazar/Unit19Homework/README.md

 ### Send some transactions!
 #### Bitcoin Testnet transaction
 Here is the copy of sending btc-test transactions for 0.00008.
-Whenever I run my python made file I can change the transaction amount and send it.
+According to the balance available.
+I can rerun my python code and transfer coins to any btc or eth addresses.

 ![alt text](Images/btc-testnet.png)